ipdk-io/k8s-infra-offload/docs/Setup.md

    Sub-Function type on ES2K), sets up the HugePages and starts infrap4d.
    The script supports setup in two different modes.

-   a.
-The host mode, where every component runs on the host and offload happens from host.
+   a. "host" : Host mode

-   b.
-The split mode, where the inframanager runs on IPU ARM cores for rule offloads while the infraagent runs on host.
-In this mode, the communication channel between IPU ACC-ARM complex and host must pre-exist through provisioning on IPU.
+   b. "split" : In this mode, the communication channel between IPU ACC-ARM complex and host must pre-exist through provisioning on IPU.
    The communication channel on ARM-ACC side would require user to configure an IP address and later use it as an argument in setup_infra.sh script.
 The below example assumes remote ACC endpoint with an IP address of `10.10.0.2`.
    The grpc communication between the two infra components over the comms channel are encrypted.
-User would need to add IP address based on the configuration to `openssl.cnf` under scripts TLS directory and regenerate certificates.
+User would need to add IP address based on the configuration to `openssl.cnf` under scripts TLS directory and generate certificates as mentioned in the previous gen-certs step.
 Make sure to also update inframanager config file for this IP address for manager to bind to and infraagent config file for infraagent to connect to the remote manager.

    ```bash